Ultimate Fairfield Real Estate Investing Guide for 2026

 Housing

-The total occupied rate for houses and apartments in Fairfield is , while the vacancy rate for these units is .
+The rate of occupied houses and apartments in Fairfield is , and the rate of unused homes and multi-family units is .

 Fairfield Rent & Ownership